jterrats/profiler/docs/user-guide/usage.md

 Retrieves Profile metadata along with all required dependencies from a Salesforce org.

-**🔒 SAFETY GUARANTEE**: This command uses a complete backup/restore strategy to ensure your local files are NEVER modified (except profiles).
-All operations happen in system temporary directories.
+**🔒 SAFETY GUARANTEE (v2.3.0+)**: This command retrieves metadata to an isolated temporary SFDX project, then copies ONLY profiles to your local project.
+Your other metadata (ApexClass, CustomObject, Flow, Layout, etc.) is NEVER modified.
+See [Safety Guarantees](SAFETY.md) for details.

 #### Basic Usage